 Global queries leverage the capabilities of asynchronous job queries for every region in a Supercluster.
-When you have a Supercluster and you initiate a query from the Supercluster leader, the Illumination Plus Table view displays results from all its PCE members.
+When you have a Supercluster and you initiate a query from the Supercluster leader, the Table displays results from all its PCE members.
 Queries run from a Supercluster member only show flows reported by VENs paired to that member.